The library behind the apothecary

 Cited in 7 articles

-- Flower Essences for Grief and Emotional Healing: Holding Space for the Heart
+- When the Mood Won't Settle: Flower Essences for the Heart

 - The Bach Method: Why We Preserve Flower Essences in Brandy and Mountain Water